Jvlegod/sysDetector/README.md

 ## How to start

-"sysDetector.service" is the basic service.
+`sysDetector.service` is the basic service.

 ```bash
 sudo systemctl start sysDetector.service